kwaldenphd/data-models/README.md

 Q5: Include the cardinality for the relationships you identified in Q4.
 Include some explanation of your thought process.

-Q6: Work with a colleague to build an ERD for the Player_Birthplaces, Team_Locations, and Transactions tables.
-Include your diagram as well as an explanation of your process.
+Q6: Build an ERD for the Player_Birthplaces, Team_Locations, and Transactions tables.
+Include your diagram as well as an explanation of your process
+- *Folks are welcome/encouraged to collaborate on this question.
+If so, include the names of your collaborators as part of your answer to this question.*

 Q7: What fields in our tables are functioning as keys?
 Which ones are primary keys and which ones are foreign keys?
 Include some explanation of your thought process.

-Q8: Work with a colleague to build a relational schema for a relational database that includes the Player_Birthplaces, Team_Locations, and Transactions tables.
+Q8: Build a relational schema for a relational database that includes the Player_Birthplaces, Team_Locations, and Transactions tables.
 Include your diagram as well as an explanation of your process.
+- *Folks are welcome/encouraged to collaborate on this question.
+If so, include the names of your collaborators as part of your answer to this question.*

 Q9: Describe your experience installing DB Browser for SQLite based on the provided instructions and available documentation.
 What challenges did you encounter, and how did you solve those problems?

-Q10: Describe yoru experience loading `.csv` files into DB Browser based on the provided instructions and available documentation.
+Q10: Describe your experience loading `.csv` files into DB Browser based on the provided instructions and available documentation.
 What challenges did you encounter, and how did you solve those problems?

 Q11: Describe your experience setting key fields and building table relationships to form a relational database in DB Browser, based on the provided instructions and available documentation.
 What challenges did you encounter, and how did you solve those problems?

+**Q12 and Q13: Though you are welcome to do both, <ins>you are only required to complete one</ins>.**

+Q12: Take an existing dataset and reverse engineer a data model.
+Include narrative or text that documents your thought process as well as an ERD.

+Q13: Describe a hypothetical situation in which you would be using/implementing a relational database.
+- Build an ERD and RS for that implementation/use case.
+- Include narrative or text that documents your thought process as well as ERD and RS diagrams.